actions-mn/deploy-pages/README.md

     token: ${{ secrets.GITHUB_TOKEN }}
 ```

 > *Important note*.
-Make sure you pass `token`, that is allow to GitHub Pages deployment
+Make sure you pass `token`, that is allowed to do GitHub Pages deployment

 Except `token`, you also can pass:

-- `artifact-name` - the default value it the same as [`actions-mn/build-and-publish`](https://github.com/actions-mn/build-and-publish)
+- `artifact-name` - the default value is the same as [`actions-mn/build-and-publish`](https://github.com/actions-mn/build-and-publish)
 - `source-dir` - source directory where
 - `preview-branch` - GitHub Pages branch
-- `umbrella-dir` - directory in GitHub Pages branch where PR deployments stored
+- `umbrella-dir` - directory in the GitHub Pages branch where PR deployments are stored

 ## Complete example